Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

-1. What types of activities does this licence cover?
+1. What types of activities does the CGS Licence cover?

-2. A society or other incorporated organisation that has –
+2. A society or other unincorporated organisation that has –

 • at least 10 members;